MBTA key bus routes: 32

 The 32 Wolcott or Cleary Square–Forest Hills Station route runs along Hyde Park Avenue from Forest Hills to Readville, serving Jamaica Plain, Roslindale, and Hyde Park.
 It parallels the commuter rail tracks from Forest Hills to Readville for its entire route.

 Up until 1953, Route 32 was a full-service trolley route from Forest Hills to Cleary Square, until it converted to trackless trolleys.
 In 1958, all trackless trolley services south of Forest Hills were discontinued and replaced by diesel buses.
 (The trolleys ended in the middle of Hyde Park Ave; however, a loop for the trackless trolleys to turn around was placed on Hyde Park Avenue and Pine St.)

 In 1981, the former Route 31 bus route between Mattapan Square and Wolcott Square was consolidated with Route 32 at Cleary Square to become Route 32 Forest Hills–Wolcott Square.
 Route 50, which served Cleary Square and Forest Hills via Roslindale, was rerouted onto River St, Gordon Avenue, Summer St (inbound) and Austin St (outbound) to serve the Summer St Elderly Housing Area (aka Malone Elderly Housing).
 No changes to the route were proposed in the May and November 2022 network plans.
+Effective December 14, 2025, route 32 is scheduled to operate every 15 minutes or less during normal service hours.